 Having a baby as an expat here can be a scary thing to go through, especially when we lack the presence of family and close friends.
 So, there’s a real need for external support and knowledge.
 Matilda Hospital staff have looked after new mothers and mums-to-be for more than 110 years.
-We put 10 questions to Matilda maternity manager Sing Chu.
+We put 10 questions about giving birth in Hong Kong to Matilda maternity manager Sing Chu.

 #1 “What types of rooms are available in the maternity department?”

 There’s quite a choice: VIP, private, twin and standard rooms (four beds); all have ensuite bathroom facilities and bedside medical equipment.
 For shared rooms, there are privacy screens.
 We suggest ladies let us know their preference at the time of making the maternity booking through the obstetrician.
 It does depend on availability at the actual admitting time though.
 Those who are having a vaginal delivery will be admitted to a private delivery room and then transferred to the chosen room category after baby is born.